EduardoAraos/api_weather/readme.md

 ### Todo:
 - [ ] Custom validators for the serializers using regular expressions that matches the output data for each value of the response of the GET /weather API.
-- [ ] High level documentation interface like swagger, corepi.
+- [ ] High level documentation interface like Swagger & CORE APi.
 - [ ] Factorize the unit tests.
 - [ ] Integration tests using mocks.
 - [ ] Standard schema for 400 level status code responses of the GET /weather API.
 - [ ] Decouple some functionalities to encapsulate better some behaviors, especially the ones that make it difficult to meet the PEP8 standard of lines limited to 79 characters.
 - [ ] It could be useful to pass timezone as a parameter into the GET /weather API endpoint so the datetimes. in the response are aware of the timezone, actually all datetimes are in UTC timezone.
-- [ ] Forecast for a weekly basis or atleast various days is not available on the third api requesteds, investigate for options.
+- [ ] Forecast for a weekly basis or atleast various days is not available on the third api requested, investigate for options.

 ### Done ✓

-- [x] Create readme.md of the project with start up instructions, notes and consiredations of the development and a todo list.
+- [x] Create readme.md of the project with start up instructions, notes and considerations of the development and a todo list.
 - [x] Development of the application on a public repository on a git based version system.
 - [x] Create GET /weather endpoint that takes city and country as parameters.
 - [x] Fully build the response object required (except for forecast key).